Romola de Pulszky: Biography

 In 1934 she published what would be her first biography of her husband, Nijinsky by Romola Nijinsky.
 She discovered the diary her husband wrote over a period of six weeks in 1919 before being committed to an asylum in Switzerland.
 "Nijinsky had long been unreachably psychotic when his wife, Romola, discovered the manuscript in an old trunk, then sanitized and published it to feed the legend of which she had become both guardian and beneficiary."
 She published a "bowdlerized" version in 1936.

 In 1936, she heard about a new treatment for schizophrenia and contacted the founder, Manfred Sakel, to have her husband treated.
 In 1938, Nijinsky began to receive regular insulin shock therapy (IST) over the course of a year, until the beginning of World War II.
 Romola spent most of World War II in Budapest with Nijinsky, whose illness was purported to be in partial remission from the IST.
 Out of concern for her husband's safety after the German invasion of Budapest, Romola took her husband to Sopron, where they stayed until the end of the war.

 Kyra Nijinsky became a dancer, specializing in a couple of roles her father had done as well as a new dance by Antony Tudor.
-In 1936 she married Igor Markevitch, with whom she had a son named for her father.
+In 1936 she married Igor Markevitch, with whom she had a son named for her father, Vaslav Markevitch (20 January 1937 - 12 January 2024).
 They divorced and Markevitch raised their son.
 Like her younger sister Tamara, she later emigrated to the United States, settling in the San Francisco area.

 Romola sent her younger daughter Tamara Nijinsky to live with her mother in Budapest for some time.
 She was too young to have seen her father dance, but became executive director of the Vaslav and Romola Nijinsky Foundation (named after her parents), to preserve and promote her father's art, including paintings and drawings he did late in life.
 She emigrated to the US and settled in Phoenix, Arizona.